Agriculture - Food, Science, Engineering

 Possible

-Internship in M1: 2 months in a company, public institution or laboratory, in France or abroad.
+M1 internship: 2 months in a company, public institution, or laboratory, in France or abroad.

-M2 scientific project (6 weeks): personalized project, individual or by group, with pedagogical support from a teacher or researcher, leading to the writing of a synthesis article.
-For alternating students, this project is adapted according to the missions expected by the host organization.
+M2 scientific project (6 weeks): personalized project, individual or in a group, with educational support from a teacher or researcher, leading to the writing of a summary article.
+For work-study students, this project is adapted to the tasks expected by the host organization.

-Internship in M2: 6 months in a company, public institution or laboratory, in France or abroad.
+M2 internship: 6 months in a company, public institution, or laboratory, in France or abroad.

 Read more